europeana/Europeana1914-1918/project-set-up.md

 ------------
-this document attempts to detail the installation requirements and tasks needed in order to set-up a local developer environment for europeana’s 1914-1918 website.
+this document attempts to detail the installation requirements and tasks needed in order to set-up a local developer environment for europeana’s 1914-1918 website. you can of course use any cli editor, however nano is assumed to be your cli editor within these instructions.

 required libraries
 ------------------
-make sure all of the following libraries are installed. you can use the unix pacakage manager apt-get or the mac os x package manager homebrew to install them if they are not already installed.
+make sure all of the following libraries are installed. the easiest method is to use a pacakage manager such as apt-get or homebrew to install them if they are not already installed.

 * curl
 * git
 * mysql

-the following libraries are required in order for ruby paperclip gem to work properly
+the following libraries are required in order for the ruby paperclip gem to work properly.

 * ffmpeg
   for creating thumbnails from videos